loafthecomputerphile/fjml/README.md

     #### code variables:

-    Allows the variables defined in python code to be accessed and used inside fjml code
+    Allows the variables defined in python code to be accessed and used inside FJML code

     ```python
     class Actions(EventContainer):

-        async def _imports(self) -> None:
+        def _imports(self) -> None:
             self.text_size: int = 16
     ```